netsys-edinburgh/CoreKube/docs/Evaluation.md

 </tr>
 </table>

 This behaviour demonstrates CoreKube's ability to self-heal and prevent outages in the occasion of a random critical error.
-This is thanks to all workers being stateless, which means they can distribute the messages that would've originally been routed to the deleted instance.
-During the process of the one faulty pod terminating and a new one spinning up, all messages from the 100 UEs continue to be handled by being distributed to the other functioning workers.
+This is thanks to all workers being stateless, which means they can redirect the messages that would've been previously routed to the deleted instance.
+During the process of the one faulty pod terminating and a new one spinning up, all messages from the 100 UEs continue to be handled by being redirected to the other functioning workers.